curl/everything-curl/http/altsvc.md

 # Alternative Services

-[RFC 7838](https://www.rfc-editor.org/rfc/rfc7838.txt) defines a HTTP header which lets a server tell a client that there is one or more *alternatives* for that server at "another place" with the use of the `Alt-Svc:` response header.
+[RFC 7838](https://www.rfc-editor.org/rfc/rfc7838.txt) defines an HTTP header which lets a server tell a client that there is one or more *alternatives* for that server at "another place" with the use of the `Alt-Svc:` response header.